Stephen-mcdonagh/java-springboot-microservices/README.md

 # java-springboot-microservices

--To build an image for each of the microservices run the following command in the root of each of the MS
+- To build an image for each of the microservices run the following command in the root of each of the MS
 ```
 mvnw spring-boot:build-image
 ```